GIP-ITC-UniversityTwente/SIDS/README.md

 # Visualizing Small Island Developing States in a World Map

-Select an equal-area projection and rotate the map to view world data inclusive of small island developing states (SIDS).
+Select an equal-area projection and rotate the map to view world data inclusive of Small Island Developing States (SIDS).

 You can access this page in [__https://gip-itc-universitytwente.github.io/SIDS/__](https://gip-itc-universitytwente.github.io/SIDS/)